 That lipstick had been purchased at a point in my life where things weren’t exactly going to plan (the saying – if things aren’t working out shout ‘plot change’ and carry on – was particularly relevant) and some may have said financially spending £30 on a Chanel lipstick wasn’t the most savvy of decisions.
 I, on the other hand, saw it as a £30 investment in myself and walked out of Boots feeling like I had just purchased the world.
 Because that lipstick was more than an item of make up to me, it marked the start of reinvesting in myself.

-My love affair with all things beauty related had always been simmering in the background, stemming originally from the peel off nail varnish and Body shop bath pearls I found buried in my stocking one Christmas, but the usual distractions of life, work, being a mum, prevented me from ever dedicating much time or thought to it.
-The silver lining to finding myself in the world of co-parenting and negotiating weekends, was the gift of time.
+My love affair with all things beauty related had always been simmering in the background, stemming originally from the Tinkerbell peel off nail varnish and Body shop bath pearls I found buried in my stocking one Christmas, but the usual distractions of life, work, being a mum, prevented me from ever dedicating much time or thought to it.
+The silver lining to finding myself in the world of co-parenting and negotiated weekends, was the gift of time.
 I rediscovered the joy of painting my nails – a pop of cheering colour when things were a little grey, and activities that had fallen by the wayside, such as having long drawn out baths, suddenly got bumped a few rungs up the priorities list.
 I discovered the inexpensive but insanely good body and bath bath range Soaper Duper whose body washes produced THE best bubble baths.
-Born from the same founder as Bliss, their range of bath soaks and milks are divine, inexpensive and rival any bath products from higher end ranges that I’ve tried, and many hours were spent submerged and no one judged my over enthusiastic measures poured in!
+Born from the same founder as Bliss, their range of body butters, scrubs and hand care are divine, inexpensive and rival any bath & body products from higher end ranges that I’ve tried – many hours were spent submerged and no one judged my over enthusiastic measures poured in!

 Other beauty items which resurfaced included face masks; Oskia’s renaissance mask being the splurge option, worth every penny for its ‘peel in a balm’ brightening and smoothing abilities and signature rose scent.
 The less spendy but still effective version, Superdrug’s Vitamin C mask, delivers similar results with a touch less ‘luxe’.
 I broke out candles which I had been saving for ‘another day’, the type of candle that feels like you are burning money but smells heavenly and lifts even the foulest of moods.
 I can still remember the scent emerging from the Diptique Bais candle as I lay in the bath, having rescued it from it’s box where it had sat for several months unburnt – word of advice, that ‘another day’ is now!
 If you don’t fancy sending quite so much money up in smoke then Beauty Pie’s Pomegranate and Baies Rose offering is a sultry fruity concoction that throws up a decent amount of scent and burns cleanly.
 Call it cliched but a piping hot bath, face mask, candle and an ice cold Baileys (my bath drink of choice – don’t judge!) rivals any fancy spa experience in my opinion!